eoinkelly/notes/rails/pgbouncer-for-performance.md

 > New rule of thumb: If you have to set postgres max_connections to above 512, don't.
 > https://hazelweakly.me/blog/scaling-mastodon/

-no evidence cited for the above
+No evidence cited for the above number.

 > While it is possible to have a few thousand established connections without
 > running into problems, there are some real and hard-to-avoid problems